rscode999/cnet/documentation/documentation.md

 Returns the output of the network for a given input.

 If `training` is true, intermediate outputs are stored for backpropagation, allowing `{networkName}.reverse` to be called.
+Otherwise, the network does not store intermediate outputs, saving memory and computation time.

 **Returns**